Breast Reconstruction Surgery

 Nipple and Areola Reconstruction

-When possible, you can have a “nipple-sparing” mastectomy.
-When that is not possible, we use a variety of techniques to reconstruct the nipple and areola.
+When possible, you can have a “nipple-sparing” mastectomy, which preserves your natural nipple and areola.
+When that is not possible, we use techniques to reconstruct the nipple and areola.
 They include surgical creation of a projecting nipple, skin grafting, and skin tattooing.
 Nipple and areola reconstruction are typically done at the end of the reconstruction process.
 Our team includes several experienced specialists in nipple and areola tattooing.

 Breast Reconstruction Hospital Stay and Recovery